niuers/Distributed-System-Design-Review/Transactions.md

 ## Snapshot Isolation and Repeatable Read
 1. Problems with Read Committed
+   * **nonrepeatable read or read skew**: A client sees different parts of the database at different points in time.
+This issue is most commonly prevented with snapshot isolation, which allows a transaction to read from a consistent snapshot at one point in time.
+It is usually implemented with multi-version concurrency control (MVCC).
-   * **nonrepeatable read or read skew**: think about an example of balance transfer from one account to another, a user read one account before incoming payment has arrived, and another account after outgoing payment has been made
+   * think about an example of balance transfer from one account to another, a user read one account before incoming payment has arrived, and another account after outgoing payment has been made
+   *
 1. This tempoary inconsistency can cause problem in
    * backups
    * Analytic queries and integrity checks